Transactions

 We recommend using the unlock

-command only when you need to take and release locks without completing the transaction.
+command only when you need to acquire and release locks without completing the transaction.
 Such transactions are usually designed to manage the synchronization of third-party services.

 Lock queue

-Each Cypress node may have a lock queue.
+Each Cypress node can have its own lock queue.

 By default, the lock

-command tries to take a lock and returns an error if the node is already locked.
+command tries to acquire a lock and returns an error if the node is already locked.
 If you specify the waitable

 parameter equal to true